 Photos make it obvious that there is NO PERSONALITY SHOWING THE FIRST 6 WEEKS OF LIFE.
 If you are hoping to come when puppy is 8 weeks old, puppies will still be here BUT will be waiting to go to their new homes.
 Was this what you hoped to come and see before making a decision?
 If so, THEY ALL REACH THIS FUN STAGE.
 You may be lucky to find some older puppies available, selection will be limited.
 You missed picking out of a litter group, watching it grow, through photos just like the Prozac did.

 SCHNOODLE DISPOSITION / TEMPERAMENT

 Of course you want a puppy that will mature to be a family member—many breeds are known to be strongly independent, hyper, and reserved.
 This doesn’t make them good pets, BUT it is a good idea to KNOW your breed so you can KNOW that your expectations will be met.
 My Grandmother loved West Highland Terriers.
 They are a WHITE Scottie dog.
 She owned hers for 14 years.
 But the “whole people/loving/companion thing generally is NOT part of the Westie disposition.”
 Grandmas dog was more like a cat.
 She would come, want a scratch or even sit with you for a few minutes BUT it was never long and the dog then went down to sit on her bed.
 Over the years, talking with people who own these dogs, we were told that this is part of the personality of the breed.
 After the dog died we sent mum (age 91) one of our retired Poodles.
 Grandma and Poodle are best friends and inseparable.
 The dog helps with the loneliness.
 My Grandmother sits every day with the dog curled up beside her.
 Grandma has often said to me that she never realized a dog “could love you back as much as you loved them”.
 Of course, that is the nature of the poodle.

 WE CROSS the overly loving endurance capable Poodle with the loyal, quiet laid back Schnauzer and we get this incredible puppy!
-We are TALKING 22 YEARS of the same disposition, puppy after puppy after puppy!
+We are talking OVER 25 YEARS of the same disposition, puppy after puppy after puppy!